Bidston railway station: Signal boxes

-Bidston had four signal boxes in 1899.
-These signal boxes were situated alongside the Dee, West, East and North junctions.
+Bidston had four signal boxes in 1899; these were situated alongside the Dee, West, East and North junctions.
 The nearest to the station was the Bidston Dee Junction box.
-The second Dee Junction signal box was built in the 1930s by the London, Midland and Scottish Railway, and was much larger than the earlier signal box which had been built by the Wirral Railway.
-This signal box had a 65-lever frame and also took over the operation of Bidston North Junction, when built.
-Bidston Dee Junction signal box was closed on 17 September 1994, and demolished two months later on 20 November.
+The second Dee Junction signal box was built in the 1930s by the London, Midland and Scottish Railway and was much larger than the earlier signal box, which had been built by the Wirral Railway.
+It had a 65-lever frame and also took over the operation of Bidston North Junction, once built.
+Bidston Dee Junction signal box was closed on 17 September 1994 and was demolished two months later on 20 November.

 Engine shed and freight use

 Bidston station had a nearby engine shed, shed code 6F, which principally operated the Wrexham line.
 The building was somewhat south of the running lines, halfway between Bidston and Birkenhead North stations.
 The shed was built by the Manchester, Sheffield and Lincolnshire Railway in 1897 and had two tracks inside.
 The shed had a water tank and a coaling stage for steam locomotives.
-Examples of locomotives, which could be found at the shed, included the LNER Class J94 Austerity, which was used around the Birkenhead docks, and the BR Standard Class 9F, which hauled iron ore trains from Bidston Dock to the John Summers steelworks in Shotton.
+Examples of locomotives that could be found at the shed included the LNER Class J94 Austerity, which was used around the Birkenhead docks, and the BR Standard Class 9F, which hauled iron ore trains from Bidston Dock to the John Summers steelworks in Shotton.
 The engine shed closed on 11 February 1963, along with transfer of its allocation of locomotives to Birkenhead Mollington Street depot.
 The shed remained intact for several years after closure.

 Several sidings were situated adjacent to the eastern side of the station, south of the running lines.
-These sidings had been built prior to 1899, and were removed after goods traffic ended on 29 July 1968.
+These sidings had been built prior to 1899 and were removed after goods traffic ended on 29 July 1968.
 A Tesco supermarket now occupies the site of these sidings.

 The station was the nearest to the former Bidston Dock.
-The adjacent Bidston East Junction gives access to the former Birkenhead Dock Branch line, but this has been disused by freight workings since the mid-1980s and is still so at present.
+The adjacent Bidston East Junction gives access to the former Birkenhead Dock Branch line, but this has been disused by freight workings since the mid-1980s.

 Facilities

 The station has a booking office, shelter and toilet facilities.
 Each side of the island platform can receive six carriages.
-The station is staffed at all times during opening hours, and has platform CCTV.
+The station is staffed at all times during opening hours and has platform CCTV.
 Each platform has open-air seating.
 There is a payphone, next to the ticket office, on platform 1.

-The station provides a "Park and Ride" service.
-There are a further 198 car parking spaces, which are free to use for travellers, with lighting columns and CCTV to meet Merseytravel's Travelsafe requirements.
-Construction of the new car park was completed in 2010.
+The station provides a Park and Ride service, with 198 car parking spaces, which are free to use for travellers.
 There is no access to the platform for passengers with wheelchairs or prams, as access is by staircase only.
-On 3 August 2015, a new Bike & Go shelter opened at the station.
-This provides secure cycle storage for 28 cycles.
+A Bike & Go shelter opened at the station, which provides secure cycle storage for 28 cycles.